AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-04-0.md

 - Special character insertion box in the Editor fails to load for German locale.
 (24537)
 - Comments and labels added while saving a new version of a DITAVAL file are not getting saved in the Version History with the new version.
 (24076)
-- When working with a map that contains a large number of references, the right panel in the Editor does not refresh and displays incorrect referenced while switching between the map files.
-(23344)
 - The outgoing and incoming references in the Right panel do not refresh properly when switching between map files.
 This issue occurs specifically when the map files contain a large number of references.
+(23344)
 - The Repository filter does not retain the order of custom filters defined in the `ui_config.json`.
 (21193)
 - Deleting multiple lines of text in a `codeblock` element creates an empty space which can not be removed from Author view.
 (20672)
 - New ids fail to generate for elements when such elements are added via snippets or created via templates, even when the **auto generate ID** option is enabled in `XMLEditorConfig`.
 (21734)
 - Creating a new dita asset from dita templates copies the replication properties from corresponding dita templates.
 (25145)
 - Unable to access file properties from the repository panel if the parent folder name includes "&" character.
 (25762)
-- The topics are saved as a new version without locking the file even when **Ask for new version on close** option is enabled in `XMLEditorConfig`(23875)
+- Closing a topic file allows it to be saved as a new version, even when the topic is locked.
+This issue occurs specifically when the **Ask for new version on close** option is enabled in `XMLEditorConfig`.
+(23875)

 ## Publishing